eshlomo1/CloudSec/CFIR (Cloud IR)/EntraID_M365_Azure_Logs.md

 * Advanced Hunting – Advanced hunting follows the maximum data retention period configured for the Defender XDR tables (see Understand quotas).
 If you stream Defender XDR tables to Microsoft Sentinel and have a data retention period longer than 30 days for said tables, you can query for the longer period in advanced hunting.

-#### A general architecture of Forensic artifacts in Microsoft 365 and Entra ID (From the Microsoft techcommunity blog)
+#### A general architecture of Forensic artifacts in Microsoft 365 and Entra ID (The image is from the Microsoft techcommunity blog)
 ![alt text](image.png)